North Louisiana Football Alliance: Media

-On April 6, 2022, FoxD Network and the North Louisiana Football Alliance announced that Belly Up Media will televise all NLFA games on Roku and TikiLive for the 2022 season.
-In addition, NLFA teams will also have highlights of their games available on the leagues' YouTube channel after each broadcast.
-Each NLFA team is free to work out its own radio network deal with local stations, and the stations employ its announcers.
+The NLFA uses internet streaming as its main television platform and is streamed on the leagues' YouTube channel after each broadcast.

+On March 6, 2025, Antler Sports Network and the North Louisiana Football Alliance announced via Facebook that ASNTV will broadcast "NLFA Today," a weekly show featuring recaps, stats, and exclusive interviews.

 Players and Compensation

 The league would focus its recruitment efforts on high school graduates not going to college or having been removed from school within three years to play in the NLFA.

 The NLFA does not have a base salary for its players but has established a bonus and incentive system instead.
 In addition, NLFA players will be allowed to enter into sponsorship agreements with local businesses.